stonybrook-lin539/main/source/background/03_sets/00_basic_notation.md

 - the first names of your three favorite actors/actresses,
 - the colors of the rainbow,
-- all prime numbers between 1 and 10 (remember, 1 is not a prime number!)
+- all even numbers between 1 and 11

 :::